 Sourcing components can be a surprisingly difficult task depending on the type of components, cost, region, and quantity required.
 There are three ways you can source components for your PCBA project.

 - Turnkey – this is where you give a complete list of parts to the assembly house and they will procure all the parts for you.
 Some manufacturers stock the widely used parts in their warehouses.
-They can also combine our parts with other orders and thus get the high volume price reduction.
+They can also combine our parts with other orders and thus get a high volume price reduction.
 If the assembly house is located in proximity to large industrial cities, that can also reduce procuring time and cost.

 - Consigned/Kitted – this is when you provide all the components directly to the assembly house, either because you are producing the parts or you already have a stock of the parts required.
 The components must have packaging suitable for automatic feeding.

 - Combination or Partially Consigned – this is when you have some of the components in stock but the remaining has to be purchased.
 This happens when you have stock of rare-to-find parts but everything else is general purpose.

 Keep the following things in mind when you are sourcing components for assembly.

 - Choose parts with long production life, high availability, low cost, and availability of alternatives.
 If you choose obsolete or rare-to-find parts, it can lead to a production halt at some point after the production has begun.

 - Reserve the parts even before you complete your design, if possible.
 If any components go out of stock by the time you finish your design, you might end up having to redesign your project.